verbb/gift-voucher/docs/developers/events.md

 ```

 ### The `afterVoucherAdjustmentsCreated` event
-Plugins can get notified after the discount has been made on an order, and before it returns it's adjustments.
+Plugins can get notified after the discount has been made on an order, and before it returns its adjustments.
 Event handlers can prevent the voucher from getting sent by setting `$event->isValid` to false.

 ```php
 use verbb\giftvoucher\adjusters\GiftVoucherAdjuster;